Readiness and Liveness Cluster Checks

 SveltosCluster Liveness Checks

-In addition to readiness
+In addition to readiness checks

-checks, Sveltos also employs liveness
+, Sveltos employs liveness checks

-liveness checks ensure the cluster remains healthy over time.
-Once a cluster is marked as Ready (based on the readiness checks), Sveltos periodically connects to its API server and evaluates
+ensure the cluster remains healthy over time.
+Once a cluster is marked as Ready

 field.